c4pt000/Docker-BigSur/README.md

 # 04-23-2024 Monterey,Ventura,Sonoma is working use "vmxnet3" with KVM for networking adapter type graphics should be vmware-svga or vmware

+# after post install my dynamic wallpapers didnt work only solid colors with "change desktop background"
+# I had to manually download a wallpaper and set it as my desktop background and it seemed to load instead of a blank white screen

 ![s1](https://github.com/c4pt000/Docker-Sonoma-qemu/releases/download/osx-kvm/big-wave-sonoma.png)

 # updates 12-09-2023 Sonoma will not install see ventura install here